ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.echarts/README.md

 * (bluefox) Added possibility to load the history data from JSON state.

 ### 1.3.4 (2023-02-08)
-* (bluefox) added a formula for the values conversion
+* (bluefox) Added a formula for the value conversion

 ### 1.3.3 (2023-02-08)
 * (bluefox) Implemented bar chart